clojure/clojurescript/samples/repl/README.md

 ### Starting the REPL and connecting to the browser

-Start the REPL using the browser as the evaluator:
+Start the REPL using the browser as the evaluator (do it in "samples/repl"):

 ```clj
 (require '[cljs.repl :as repl])